mobilepadawan/Streamberry/README.md

 After **12 years as a customer of the Netflix streaming service**, I decided to take the risk and start my own streaming service.
 And there is the result of that: [Streamberryflix](https://mobilepadawan.github.io/Streamberry/).

-I digged into [The MovieDB API](https://themoviedb.org/) and I found a !easy API to get movies and series content and with the half of way roaded I start to code my own project: the Result: Streamberryflix.
+I digged into [The MovieDB API](https://themoviedb.org/) and I found a !easy API to get movies and series content and with the half of way roaded I start to code my own project.
+The Result was named: **Streamberryflix** (😱 *as seen on streaming!*).

-## CSS is a pain
+## CSS is a pain in the 🍑
-I always suffered CSS or I should say *"I always suffered the graphic design"*.
-Curiosly I became good in programming logic but the design way is not my favourite.
+I always suffered CSS or maybe I should say *"I always suffered the graphic design"*.
+Curiosly I became good in programming logic but the design stuff is not my s#it.
 Instead of that, I'd tried to do my best and you can appreciate the results of it: Streamberryflix.

-This !streaming-service was inspired in the Netflix platform and, of course, in the sixth season of Black Mirror.
+This !streaming-service was inspired in the Netflix platform❤️ and, of course, in the season six of Black Mirror🖤.

 ## Talk to seriously